 If you don’t have an airtight container at home, you can always use a freezer bag, as both will give you the same results.

 Tips for freezing berries

-After you freeze blueberries. place them inside of an air tight container.
-Some devices remove all of the air from freezer bags and seal them for you, creating a vacuum, so your berries last longer and don’t get freezer burn.
+After you freeze blueberries. place them inside an air-tight container.
+Some devices remove all the air from freezer bags and seal them for you, creating a vacuum, so your berries last longer and don’t get freezer burn.

-When purchasing foods in bulk (especially fresh produce) it can be difficult to make sure you use all of it before its expiration date.
-Nobody wants to eat blueberries in literally every single dish, and freezing them allows you to prolong their lifespan so that you can use them over a longer period of time.
+When purchasing foods in bulk (especially fresh produce), it can be difficult to make sure you use all of them before their expiration date.
+Nobody wants to eat blueberries in literally every single dish, and freezing them lets you prolong their lifespan so that you can use them over a longer period of time.

 Mason jars for smoothies?
 I found the best ones.

 How To Defrost Blueberries